Giovanni Battista Natali

 A number of plates showing different views (in Italian: s.
 Veduta, pl.
 Vedute) of ruins from Antiquity^{(see inserted images of engravings on the right)} are signed by Joan.
 Baptista Natali, del(in). (draughtsman), & Joan.
-Volpato, sculp.
+Volpato, sculpt.
 Venetiis, who was the engraver.
 This is strong evidence that Giovanni Battista Natali III (Piacentino) was also known under the name Joan. or Ioann.
 Baptista Natali, a Latinised name no doubt, further corroborated by sources from the Library of Congress (LOC), USA and the German Archaeological Institute (DAI).